chan0908/Freq-DETR/README.md

 This directory contains the core Python source code for the three novel modules proposed in our paper.
 These files are provided to allow for a direct inspection of the implementation details of our key contributions.

- <font color="blue">All the core codes are located in Freq-DETR/ultralytics/ultralytics/nn/modules.</font>
+**_All the core codes are located in [Freq-DETR/ultralytics/ultralytics/nn/modules](https://github.com/chan0908/Freq-DETR/tree/main/ultralytics/ultralytics/nn/modules)._**

 * **`block.py`**: This file contains the implementation of our Frequency-Enhanced Convolution Module (FECM) and Attention-Guided Selective Feature Pyramid Network(AGS-FPN).
 * **`DSCEncoder.py`**: This file contains the implementation of our Decoupled Frequency-Domain Feature Interaction Module (DSC-Clo Block).
 It includes the EfficientAttention and EfficientBlock classes that form our modified hybrid encoder.